openPMD/openPMD-standard/EXT_MD.md

 The following attributes are defined in this extension.
 The individual requirement is given in `scope`.

-- `coordinate`
+- `positionFormat`
     - type: *(string)*
     - scope: *required*
-    - description: the representation of the stored position coordinates
+    - description: the format of the stored position coordinates
     - available values:
       - `absolute` the unscaled coordinates
       - `fractional` the coordinates that are scaled in the range of [0,1] relative to the length of each box edge; in this coordinate system, the `unitSI` of each position component should be `1.0`